spacetelescope/style-guides/guides/jupyter-notebooks.md

 ### Make no assumptions

 As the notebook author, don't assume people know the same things as you.
 This means any terms/common acronyms should be defined when they are first used.
-If you're using some kind of astronomical parameter, make sure you define it (e.g. in its mathematical form) and link to any definitions (literature/Wikipedia etc.)
+It you're using some kind of astronomical parameter, make sure you define it (e.g. in its mathematical form) or link to any definitions (literature/Wikipedia etc.).
+If you think this is making your notebook too detailed, use clearly-named sections with appropriate introductions, or split your notebook into two separate ones that reference each other.

+Above all, know your audience: if you are writing a notebook only for astronomers in a specific field, you might be more terse on background.
+But if so, *say so* at the beginning of your notebook, and know that most readers will not get anything from it.

 ### Design for portability

-Notebooks should be portable, that is, the should be designed to work on multiple computers.
+Notebooks should be portable, that is, they should be designed to work on multiple computers.
 There are a few simple steps you can take as a notebook author to increase the 'portability' of a notebook:

 - Use APIs not file systems to access data.
 Where at all possible, use libraries such as [`astroquery.mast`](https://astroquery.readthedocs.io/en/latest/) to retrieve the data required for your notebook.
 Never hard-code a path to a file on e.g. a shared filesystem.
+See the [data guide](where-to-put-your-data.md) for more detail on how you might implement this.
 - If you need specific packages installed to enable your notebook to execute, define them in a custom [`requirements.txt`](https://pip.pypa.io/en/stable/reference/pip_install/#example-requirements-file) file that can be used to install these dependencies.
+Be as specific as possible: sometimes packages make backward incompatible names, so specifying a particular version of dependencies will protect against that.

 ### Keep good cell discipline